padmaksha18/ARM3Dnet/README.md

 # Steps to run the repo:

-1. Run datapreprocess_time_series.py to preprocess the NYT covid data.
+1. Download the repo from github.

-2. Run train_d3_armnet.ipynb to generate the dynamic covariates and also to train the model on the data.
+2. Check if all the data files in the correct directories.

-3. Run evaluate.py to get the test results in the forecasting range.
+3. Run train_d3_armnet.ipynb step by step to do the graph convolution, preprocess, train and evaluate the model.

-Dynamic Covariates created for 6 months and stored in data folder.
+You can find the dynamic covariates, mobility data, cases and deaths time series data all stored in data folder.